hzyang2/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview
 Searching Clothing
 My project goal is to get users to find the clothes they want.
-Users can find men's, women's, and children's clothes, and will find a variety of clothes according to the spring, summer, autumn and winter seasons.
-They will also find clothes that fit the price range.
-My browser will allow users to see clothes through image files, and they will choose clothes according to their taste.
-Users will be asked to authenticate for their security, too.
+Customers can find men's, women's, baby's, boy's and girl's clothes, and will find a variety of clothes according to the price, size and brand.
+My browser will allow customers to see clothes through image files, and they will choose clothes according to their taste.
+Customers will be asked to authenticate for their security, too.

 ### Features
-•	User login: Users will be able to create accounts and log in to the application.
+•	Customer login: Customers will be able to create accounts and log in to the application.
-•	Search: Users will be able to search for their preferable clothes watching the images of clothes.
+•	Search: Customers will be able to search for their preferable clothes watching the images of clothes.
-•	List user’s choices: Users will see their selecting clothes.
+•	List customers’s choices: Customers will see their selecting clothes.

 ### Technologies
 Java